 Consciousness development and the pituitary gland

-The pineal and pituitary gland represent the keys of access to fields of superior creation.
+The pineal gland and pituitary gland represent the keys of access to fields of superior creation.
 In the School of Medicine at the University of Berlin, it was discovered that between the pineal and pituitary gland, a subtle connection exists, thinner even than a hair.
 It unites the hormones that both glands secrete.
 When this occurs chemically in an individual’s brain, a mystic and extraordinary state is produced in the individual’s brain.
 It is said that the union of these two hormonal secretions can be voluntarily activated by practicing specific methods that successfully cross the threshold that separates the physical being from the divine being that lays dormant in the individual.

 When this hormonal fusion takes place, a resulting mixture enters the blood flow, producing an increase in vibration in the body, which causes harmonious energy waves that the individual feels.
 That is when the individual may experience a union between knowledge and superior understanding, which awakens certain mental abilities that are dormant, or in a passive state, before said union.

 The effects of this so-called consciousness awakening are different in each individual.
 The subconscious frequently manifests its properties according to each person.
 There are even those that could feel an opening of these energetic centers, with some sort of bewilderment, headache, fever, or dizziness.